 Several regions within the province had been making significant efforts to identify and then to match people who did not have a family healthcare provider.
 The usual process was to capture some information on the person and their families over the phone and to store that in an electronic record so that they could be contacted when providers were ready to take on new patients.
 Several thousand of these records were created from 2006 until 2012.
 Unfortunately this information was not completely accurate, was not standardized across regions, and only covered regions that supported 60-70% of the people in the province.
 Many rural communities did not have access to the lists and therefore the province and the health regions had no way of knowing how many unattached patients resided in these areas.

 In 2013 the Department of Health began discussions to create a provincial registry.
 Working with partners across the health system the Department identified several key objectives for the program and began its implementation.
-Sykes Assistance Services was asked to coordinate the launch of the program and to operate the telephonic registration and back end patient matching services.
+Assistance Services Group was asked to coordinate the launch of the program and to operate the telephonic registration and back end patient matching services.
 To accomplish this the Patient Connect NB program team set up a one time transfer of the existing databases, created a real time link to the Province's on line registration portal and set up an integration process with the Tele-Care 811 program so that people could access immediate care and advice when needed.

 How it Works